swanson/no-extra-points/_posts/2018-02-09-ultimate-guide-to-aaf-fantasy.md

 None of the mainstream sites (ESPN, CBS, Yahoo) have season-long AAF.
 A new league with a 10 week season and only eight teams can make it tough for traditional 10 or 12 person leagues -- there simple will not be enough players to go around and will little to no information on rosters ahead of the season, drafting would be a crapshoot.

 Nevertheless, there is a grassroots community of folks playing season long AAF fantasy at [AltFantasySports](http://altfantasysports.com).
 It's not going to have all bells and whistles of the multi-million dollar established fantasy brands, but it's the only option if you're looking for season-long AAF action.

+## The future?

+The success of the AAF may come down to how well it engages with fantasy players.
+We've seen huge surges in interest in leagues like the WNBA and NASCAR after they embraced daily fantasy sports.

+The AAF is making a big bet on real-time data, bettings, and analytics, but until it can tap into the massive potential by unlocking fantasy players looking to fill their time during the NFL off-season the future is uncertain.